 SECS Sovereign

-Deterministic observation substrate for high risk systems.
+Deterministic Execution and Collapse Substrate for high risk systems.
 Constitutional.
 Identity-free.
 Replayable.

 Core Principles